 (4) Foreign Issuers must produce a legal opinion from an independent external attorney addressed to Oslo Børs which confirms that the corporate action as mentioned in the first paragraph is validly and properly carried out and that the Shares are validly and legally issued, fully paid-up and properly registered with the relevant register or equivalent body, and which states the size of the Issuer's new share capital and the total number of Shares issued.
-If the Issuer is incorporated in a jurisdiction where that issues, as substantiated to Oslo Børs, is satisfied that a document equivalent to the Issuer registration certificate issued for Norwegian Issuers by the Register of Business Enterprises is issued, Oslo Børs may consent to such a document covering the matters mentioned being produced presented instead that covers the matters mentioned in place of a legal opinion from an attorney.
+If the Issuer is incorporated in a jurisdiction where that issues, as substantiated to Oslo Børs is satisfied that, a document equivalent to the Issuer registration certificate issued for Norwegian Issuers by the Register of Business Enterprises is issued, Oslo Børs may consent to such a document being produced that coverscovering the matters mentioned in placebeing presented instead of a legal opinion from an attorney.
 The legal opinion, alternatively the document equivalent to the said Issuer registration certificate, shall be sent to Oslo Børs immediately and in any case no later than 08:15 hours on the first Trading Day after the corporate action has been carried out.

-An extract from a register can only be used in situations where documents are issued that are equivalent to a Norwegian company registration certificate are issued, i.e. which are subject to the same control of ver legal validity as is carried out by the Register of Business Enterprises and with the same legal effect that results from the registration of changes to the share capital by Norwegian public limited companies and Norwegian private limited companies.
-Oslo Børs has approved that a the form of confirmation document mentioned in the final sentence can be accepted for companies registered in Sweden, Denmark and the Faroe Isles.
+An extract from a register can only be used in situations where documents are issued that are equivalent to a Norwegian company registration certificate are issued, i.e. which are subject to the same control overof legal validity as is carried out by the Register of Business Enterprises and with the same legal effect that results from the registration of changes to the share capital by Norwegian public limited companies and Norwegian private limited companies.
+Oslo Børs has approved that the form of confirmationa document mentioned in the final sentence can be accepted for companies registered in Sweden, Denmark and the Faroe Isles.

-The legal opinion must be sent to the Market Surveillance and Administration Department of Oslo Børs ASA at <a href="mailto:mail
+The legal opinion must be sent to the Market Surveillance and Administration Department of Oslo Børs ASA at ma@oslobors.no.